-We’ll walk through the process step-by-step showing you how to construct the query in the Visual Crossing Weather web interface and then use the query URL to import the weather forecast results into Power BI.
+We’ll walk through the process step-by-step showing you how to construct the query in the Weather Query Builder and then use the weather API query URL to import the live weather forecast results into Power BI.

 However, we’ll switch to the API view to generate the query URL.
-Using a query URL will allow us to directly import our weather forecast data into Power BI.
-In addition, this query will allow Power BI to fetch live data and refresh the data so that our forecast data is always current.
+Using a query URL will allow us to directly import our live weather forecast data into Power BI.
+This query will allow Power BI to fetch live data and refresh the data so that our forecast data is always current.